FilipinoGambino/FilipinoGambino.github.io/_posts/2022-05-15-combined-arms.md

 Hello and welcome to my first blog post!
 Today I'm going to be working with the [PettingZoo](https://www.pettingzoo.ml/#) library and designing a model for the multi-agent environment [Combined Arms](https://www.pettingzoo.ml/magent/combined_arms).

-I'm going to be using a few wrappers from the supersuit library to improve training speed and performance.
+I'm going to be using a variety wrappers from the supersuit library to improve training speed and performance.

 ```python
 import supersuit as ss